 The year-long internship focuses on the planning, development, design, fabrication, and installation of a small exhibition featured in the Penn Museum.
 Interns will learn first-hand about the curatorial, content development, administrative, and design aspects of staging an exhibition in a large museum.
 After the exhibition’s opening, students will implement educational programs and events for the Museum’s public and academic audiences.

+Undergraduate students currently enrolled at the University of Pennsylvania, in good academic standing, preferably with some experience in archaeology, history, anthropology, art history, or other fields that explore issues related to the exhibition topic, are welcome to apply.
 Interns are selected based on their academic background, research and writing skills, and ability to collaborate with peers and Museum departments.

 Over the course of the academic year, interns will meet weekly as a curatorial team and with the Exhibitions Department of the Penn Museum to plan, develop, design, and fabricate the exhibition, as well as design and implement programming related to the exhibition.
 Interns will work closely with the curatorial team, the Exhibitions Department, collections staff, and conservators.
 In the Fall semester, interns will develop the exhibition theme, select and research objects, and write exhibition text.
 In the Spring semester, interns will focus on the design and fabrication of the exhibition, as well as creating and implementing programming related to the exhibition for the Museum’s public and academic audiences.

 The Student Exhibition Internship Program is a paid opportunity.
 Interns are awarded a stipend of $1,400 ($700 per semester).